JonathanKubas/NAO-Research/README.md

 $ python [insert file name].py

 Examples
-$ python jointposition.pu (Used specfically for human mimicking)
+$ python HumanMimiching.py (Used specfically for human mimicking)
 $ python Squat.py (Used for make the NAO robot squat)
 ```